The Displayr Guide to Customer Feedback Survey Analysis

 How to collect feedback from customers

 The first thing you need is a contact list of users and customers to survey.
 Hopefully, you already have a collection of email addresses from users and customers that you can use.
 There are many ways to contact your customers.
 Using a Customer-Relationship-Management (CRM) system to issue your survey is a popular approach, and there are also many third-party options to choose from.
 Many companies also have a built-in pop-up survey that prompts users on their website.

 When to survey

 A survey can be issued directly after a transaction is made, or sent out to users at regular intervals.
 A survey sent after a transaction should try to gauge a customer’s first impression and perhaps ask how they found out about the product.
 A regular survey should ask questions that can be used to track customer feedback metrics over a longer period of time and measure their overall sentiments.

-How frequently you should survey depends on your product and customers.
+How frequently you should survey depends on your product and your customers.
 If your product is constantly changing, then you want to continuously track the response to each major change.
-And if your customer-base is rapidly growing, then you should be eager to find out how your new users are responding.
+And if your customer-base is expanding, then you should be eager to find out more about your new users.

 Who to survey